kimwalisch/primecount/README.md

     <td>NaN</td>
     <td>NaN</td>
     <td>NaN</td>
-    <td>8,215.59s</td>
+    <td>8,622.43s</td>
+    <td>NaN</td>
   </tr>
 </table>

-The benchmarks above were run on an AMD Ryzen 7 1700 CPU (8 x 3.0 GHz, 3.7 GHz Turbo) from 2017 and primecount was compiled using GCC 6.3.
-Only the Deleglise-Rivat implementation supports numbers&nbsp;>&nbsp;2<sup>63</sup>.
+The benchmarks above were run on a system with an Intel Xeon Platinum 8175M CPU from 2017 using 8 CPU cores (16 threads) clocked at 2.50GHz.
+By default primecount currently uses the Deleglise-Rivat algorithm as its implementation is very mature.
+The implementation of Gourdon's algorithm is very recent, it is already very fast but some work remains to be done e.g. the memory usage needs to be reduced without deteriorating scaling.

 ## Performance tips